Faculty and Staff

 Dr. Giszczak specializes in Old Testament Wisdom Literature as well as biblical theology and Catholic biblical interpretation.
 He joined the Augustine faculty in 2010.
 Dr. Giszczak has a passion for Scripture and loves helping Catholics read, pray, and understand the Bible.

-His forthcoming publications include a commentary on Wisdom of Solomon in the Catholic Commentary on Sacred Scripture Series and an article titled “The Quest of the King in the Wisdom of Solomon,” in the Journal for the Study of the Pseudepigrapha.
-He also recently published scholarly articles titled “The Rhetoric and Social Practice of Excommunication in 2 Thessalonians 3:6—15,” in the Catholic Biblical Quarterly, and the “The Canonical Status of Song of Songs in m.
-Yadayim 3.5,” in the Journal for the Study of the Old Testament.
-He authored Light on the Dark Passages of Scripture (Our Sunday Visitor Publishing, 2015).
+He has also published scholarly articles titled “The Rhetoric and Social Practice of Excommunication in 2 Thessalonians 3:6—15,” in the Catholic Biblical Quarterly, the “The Canonical Status of Song of Songs in m.
+Yadayim 3.5,” in the Journal for the Study of the Old Testament, and “The Quest of the King in the Wisdom of Solomon,” in the Journal for the Study of the Pseudepigrapha.

 To learn more about Dr. Giszczak and follow his writings, visit his blog CatholicBibleStudent.com.